Search

 Abstract Or Scope

-Fred Chappell (born 1936) is an author and poet.
+Fred Chappell (1936-2024) was an author and poet.
 He was an English professor at UNC Greensboro for 40 years, and he was the Poet Laureate of North Carolina from 1997 to 2002.
 Collection consists largely of correspondence and writings by Chappell and others, documenting Chappell's literary career, output, and network.

 Takey Crist papers, 1944-2002 and undated